 (9) This section has effect despite the terms of any court order made before the commencement of this section or any contract or other agreement.

-[Section 81A inserted by No. 60 of 2011 s.
+[Section 81A inserted: No. 60 of 2011 s.
 79.]

 81B.
 Notice of proposed recovery of premises by person with superior title